kmoppel/kmoppel.github.io/aboutme.md

 title: About me
 ---

-[BOFH](https://www.theregister.com/offbeat/bofh/) giving a crack at databases / Postgres...
+Giving a crack at databases / Postgres...Principal Database Dude @ Cognite

 A nice day to hack on something, right ??